mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 >The service works!
 But customers can only use it if they write complex expressions on the command line.
 >
 >How can I subject my customers to the indignity of writing `curl` commands in the age of Web 3.1?
-I have to create a simple HTML frontend so that customers can test it right from the browser.
+I have to create a simple HTML frontend so that customers can test it directly from the browser.

 *5 days later*